 Unfortunately, no. Regulatory changes have prohibited eToro from offering services in Canada.

-To open an eToro account, you must reside in the US – even US citizens living outside the country do no qualify.
+To open an eToro account, you must reside in the US – even US citizens living outside the country do not qualify.
 Clients must go through an identity-verification process by providing government-issued ID, such as a passport or driver’s license, and proof of residency.
-Foreigners living in the States might fulfill these requirements, but if you live in Canada, you’re out of luck.
+Foreigners living in the United States might fulfill these requirements, but if you live in Canada, you’re out of luck.